dixslyf/mnist-digits-nb-nn/report/report.typ

 - The learning rate

-- The optimiser algorithm (Adam, Adadelta, stochastic gradient descent, or asynchronous stochastic gradient descent)
+- The optimiser algorithm (Adam, Adadelta, stochastic gradient descent or asynchronous stochastic gradient descent)

-- The scheduler (exponential, or reduce learning rate on plateau)
+- The scheduler (exponential or reduction of learning rate on plateau)

-  - If exponential, a gamma value is also tuned
+  - If using an exponential scheduler, a gamma value is also tuned

   - If reducing the learning rate on plateau, the factor by which the learning rate is reduced is also tuned

 - The activation function for each inner layer (ReLU, sigmoid, softplus, SELU or leaky ReLU)

-  - If leaky ReLU, the negative slope is also tuned
+  - If using leaky ReLU, the negative slope is also tuned

 - The number of convolutional layers